kuzudb/kuzu-docs/src/content/docs/rdf-graphs/rdf-import.md

 Further, there is currently a size limitation that your literal strings can be of size at most 256KB in characters.
 If you are storing longer text, we will truncate them while ingesting your literals.

-### Converting Other RDF Files to Turtle and Validating Turtle Files
+### Converting other RDF files to Turtle files and validating them

 If you have RDF files in formats other than Turtle and N-Triples, such as [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/) or [JSON-LD](https://www.w3.org/TR/json-ld11/),